 The combination of innovative hardware and software enabled the team to accurately locate the pipe, visualize it in three-dimensions, export it in Google Earth and in augmented reality environment.
 This area now has an up-to-date map of the subsurface utility, which can be easily accessed and shared when needed.

-Learn more about subsurface inspections, utility location and mapping in our Inspection Space.
+Learn more about time and cost saving solutions for subsurface utility companies, damage prevention and underground mapping in our Inspection Space.